 There have been many great mystics and sages who have taken birth on this floating garden called planet Earth.
 However, they were not typically born as sages.
-Ordinary human beings become extraordinary (beyond ordinary) by making an extraordinary effort to go beyond their small self (ego).
-During their lifetime, the Wise come in contact with others who sometimes record their experiences according to their own limited perception.
-Many (most) of the religious writings prevalent today are the memoirs of those who came in contact with the Wise.
+Ordinary human beings become extraordinary by making an extraordinary effort to go beyond their small self (ego).

+There are people who meet the Wise and then record their experiences according to their limited perception.
+Many (most) of the religious writings prevalent today are the memoirs of followers.
 These writings (in the form of the various scriptures and spiritual writings) do not always reflect fully the intentions, understanding, and teachings of the Wise.
 Hence, the scriptures and other writings must be read with some skepticism.
 It would be a slap in the face (of the Wise), for anyone to blindly believe in the scriptures or other writings.

 But alas, the ignorant are by nature very credulous.
-Hence, the ignorant will readily accept things as absolute truth, which may in fact be only relatively true, or even completely false.
-People have misunderstood many things, and will continue to misunderstand so long as they are unwilling to start fresh.
+Hence, the ignorant will readily accept things as absolute truth, which may in fact be only relatively true, or even false.
+People have misunderstood many things and will continue to misunderstand so long as they are unwilling to start fresh.